-A. Qualitative assessment of creek channel stability
+A. Channel stability

 The creek channel was assessed for stability from Station 0+30 to Station 2+35.
-Field data is included in Attachment G. Table 2 summarizes the results from this qualitative rapid creek stability assessment.
+Table 2 summarizes the results from this qualitative rapid creek stability assessment.
+Field data is included in Attachment F.

 Table 2: Creek Channel Stability Rapid Assessment Ratings